The Role of Context in Detecting Previously Fact-Checked Claims: Introduction

-Moreover, previous work has shown that it is beneficial to try to match the input claim not only against the canonical verified claim that fact-checkers worked with, but against the entire article that they wrote explaining why the claim was judged to be true/false \cite{shaar-etal-2020-known,vo-lee-2020-facts}.
-This is because, in the fact-checking article, the claim is likely to be mentioned in different forms, and also a lot of background information and related terms would be mentioned, which can facilitate matching, and thus recall.
-Similarly, for the FEVER fact-checking task against Wikipedia, it has been shown that multi-hop reasoning (Transformer-XH) over the sentences of the target article can help \cite{zhao2019transformer}, an observation that was further confirmed in the context of fact-checking political claims \cite{ostrowski2020multi}.
+Moreover, previous research has shown that it is beneficial to match the input claim not only against the canonical verified claim that fact-checkers worked with, but against the entire article that they wrote explaining why the claim was ultimately judged to be true/false \cite{shaar-etal-2020-known,vo-lee-2020-where-facts}.
+This is because, in the fact-checking article, the claim is likely to be paraphrased in different ways, and there could also be background information and related terms, which can facilitate claim matching, and thus improve recall.
+This means that we need to make use of the global contextual information contained within the full text of the fact-checking article or at least the sentences next to the claim, i.e.,~the local context.
+Similarly, for the FEVER fact-checking task, which asks to fact-check against Wikipedia, it has been shown that multi-hop reasoning (Transformer-XH) over the sentences of the target article can help \cite{zhao2019transformer}, an observation that was further confirmed in the context of fact-checking political claims \cite{ostrowski2020multi}.
+Transformer-XH uses a novel attention mechanism that naturally ``hops'' across the connected text sequences in addition to attending over tokens within each sequence.
+As claims and reasoning about them are manifested across documents, this hop-based attention mechanism constructs global contextualized representation to provide better joint multi-evidence reasoning.
+In the present work, we rely on Transformer-XH to extract and use global contextual information.

-Based on the above considerations, we propose a framework that focuses on modeling the context, both on the source and on the target side, while also using multi-hop reasoning over the target side.
+Based on the above considerations, we propose a framework that focuses on modeling co-reference, local context (representation from neighboring sentences; see Section~\ref{ssec:local_context}), and global context (representation from Transformer-XH; see Section~\ref{ssec:global_context}), both on the source and on the target side, while also using multi-hop reasoning over the target side.

 Our contributions can be summarized as follows: